Laboratory for Biomolecular Interactions and Spectroscopy

 Multidisciplinary research line:

-Research of LBIS group is closely coordinated with groups that study in vitrobiological activity of small molecules based on direct or indirect damage cellular DNA or RNA within the Croatian National Program No 0982914 as well as through the formal collaboration on the Ruđer Bošković Institute (Dr. sc.
-M. Kralj, Division of Molecular Medicine).
+Research of LBIS group is closely coordinated with groups that study in vitrobiological activity of small molecules based on direct or indirect damage cellular DNA or RNA within the Croatian research area as well as through the formal collaboration on the Ruđer Bošković Institute.
 It should be stressed that results (information about small molecule-DNA/RNA interactions at the simplest level), more often than not save time and valuable material needed for biological testing and moreover frequently influence the choice of biological methods for study of detailed mechanisms of action.